magento/knowledge-base/src/troubleshooting/general/exported-products-.csv-file-does-not-appear.md

 ## Cause

-A known issue with the Export functionality in Magento application part version 2.3.2.
+A known issue with the Export functionality in Adobe Commerce application part version 2.3.2.

 ## Solution